umalabs/authorization-enhanced-mail-system/README.md

 #### *B. Usability and Privacy*

 &emsp;The resource mailbox is decoupled from the user's email address.
 This separation allows a user with a single email address to use multiple resource mailboxes side by side.
-Therefore, AEMS can keep official, business, personal, and healthcare correspondence separately on designated resource servers.
-This principle implies that some critical data stored in this manner never leave its resource server.
+Therefore, AEMS can keep official, business, personal, and healthcare correspondence separately on designated resource servers; the practical effect is that some critical data stored in this way never leave its resource server.

 #### *C. Content Repository*